jondryk/python-git-archive-s3/README.md

 # Python3 function that clones git repository(repositories) and archives it on S3 Bucket

 ### Lambda configuration
-Add layer with installed git, so function can work with git commands:
+Add layer with installed git, so function can work with git commands(https://github.com/lambci/git-lambda-layer):

 ```arn:aws:lambda:us-east-1:553035198032:layer:git-lambda2:8```